Write a Java Command

 • bpm_server_password: The BAW REST call password

-2. Write unit test class under the source folder src/test/java, an example as below:
+2. Write a unit test class under the source folder src/test/java, an example is as follows:

 package com.ibm.cte.sdc.bpm.testing.command.customized;